RedesignChallenge/challenge-platform/CONTRIBUTING.md

 To ensure clear and concise communication of the issue being highlighted, or the solution being presented, we ask that reporters follow these conventions.

  - When reporting a bug, describe what the bug is and leave **clear reproduction steps** in the issue.
 Even if one is submitting a pull request to address the issue, it helps facilitate understanding as to why this behavior is a bug in the first place.

+   Reports *without* reproduction steps **will be de-prioritized over other reports** which do contain steps.
+Should the bug represent a critical break in one's use of this platform, it is of the utmost importance to include reproduction steps.

  - If this issue is an urgent feature request, please politely indicate so in the issue.
 Depending on the work required, we may be able to accommodate the request in a timely fashion; however, please understand that we may not be able to introduce a rapid turnaround.
  - When submitting a pull request, please be aware that we may reject it due to conflicts with upstream consumers. **We reserve the right to reject any PR, at any time, for any reason,** however we will often endeavor to provide an explanation as to the rejection.
  - Except in extrenuous and varying circumstances, **pull requests without any associated tests will be rejected.**

+The following is roughly what we would expect from a typical bug report.
+As long as the report is clear, concise and easy to understand, we will honor it.

+---

+  Bug:  Saving experiences jumbles their order

+  Steps to Reproduce:

+   - Precondition:  There must be data in the database to fully observe this bug.
+If there is no data, there is no error.
+   - Precondition:  The state of the project must not be at the last step.
+One must be able to create experiences.
+   - Log in as a contributor without any special privileges.
+   - Create a new experience, save and publish it.
+   - Observe the order of the experiences in this state.
+   - Create another experience, save and publish it.
+   - Observe that the order of the experiencs has changed.

 ## Code Style and Conventions